 This course offers instruction in music software and basic audio concepts.
 The primary focus is on recording, mixing, and editing.
 Cross-listed as MUS-145.
 May be taken 2 times for credit.
-Prerequisite: None. --AA/AS General Education: AA/AS C --Transfers to CSU only
+Prerequisite: AUD/MUS-143 (with a grade of C or better). --Transfers to CSU only

-AUD-146 3 units Recording Music and Live Sound LEC 48-54
+Recording Music and Live Sound

 Recording Music and Live Sound offers instruction in micing techniques for acoustic and electronic musical instruments.
 Students will also receive instruction in mixing music and the use of public address systems and their components.
 Cross-listed as MUS-146.
 May be taken 3 times for credit.
-Prerequisite: MUS/AUD-141(with a grade of C or better). --AA/AS General Education: AA/AS C --Transfers to CSU only
+Prerequisite: MUS/AUD-141(with a grade of C or better).

-AUD-147 The Music & Audio Business
+The Music & Audio Business

-LEC 48-54 This course acquaints students with business practices in the music & audio industries.
+This course acquaints students with business practices in the music & audio industries.
 The course covers areas such as, contracts, copyright, publishing, and industry trends.
 Cross-listed as BADM-147 and MUS-147.
-Prerequisite: None. -- Transfers to CSU only
+Prerequisite: None.

-AUD-148 Radia Producti

-Radio Production
+AUD-148 3 units Radio Production LEC 48-54